 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are a source of frustration which can cause a disruption in your daily life.
-They can lead to smelly water damage, bad odours, and even health risks.
-If not dealt with promptly blocked drains can lead to serious issues in your plumbing system, which can lead to expensive maintenance or repairs.
+Blocked drains are a hassle which can cause a disruption in your daily life.
+They can cause the destruction of your home’s plumbing, unpleasant smells, or even health risks.
+If not dealt with promptly blocked drains may cause serious problems in your plumbing system, leading to costly repairs or replacements.

 Key Takeaways

-- Oil, grease and fat accumulations can stick to the pipes’ walls causing blockages.
-Avoid pouring grease down drains or make use of hot water and soap to wash dishes.
+- Grease, oil and fat buildup can accumulate on the walls of pipes causing blockages; avoid pouring grease down the drain or make use of hot water and soap to wash dishes.

-- Tree roots naturally extend themselves into the soil to search for nutrients, which could cause serious damage, and also block the pipes completely leading to flooding; regularly keep trees in the vicinity of drainage systems by trimming them.
+- Tree roots naturally extend themselves into the soil to search for nutrients which may cause significant damage to pipes and even completely block them that can lead to flooding.
+Regularly maintain nearby trees around drainage systems by trimming them.

-- Wet toiletries, wipes, etc. can create unpleasant smells emanating around toilets/bin areas; be sure to flush toilet paper down the drain.
+- Disposing of non-biodegradable materials like wet towels, wipes and sanitary pads etc. can result in nasty smells emanating around toilets/bin areas; be sure to wash toilet papers down toilet.

 - Hair